 6 Steps to Stop Procrastinating

 Do you have one of those chores or tasks at work that you just don’t enjoy doing?
 In fact, you will do everything you can to avoid completing that task until the final deadline or it just has to be completed?
 Maybe it’s your housework?
 Do you hate washing dishes or do you have a closet that really needs to cleaned out?
 It’s easy to let procrastination take over our life.
 Here’s how to stop procrastinating and get things done.

 For me, it’s filing paperwork.
-You know, the monthly receipts, the bills/payments, package instructions, all the documents that need to be kept “just in case” you need to check later.
+You know, the monthly receipts, the bills/payments, package instructions, all the documents that need to be kept “just in case” you need to check them later.
 I dislike filing so much I frequently will allow the papers to stack up for 6 months or longer (this means that the pile of paper is about to tumble over everywhere).

 I actually have a super easy filing system that makes maintaining and deleting old papers easy-peasy (I file everything by month and then I trash the old papers after 12 months – I have a few exceptions like insurance papers and bank documents), so there is really no reason to procrastinate, but I do.

-As I worked on the my filing this weekend, it occurred to me that I need a better plan to manage the filing and to stop procrastinating.
+As I worked on my filing this weekend, it occurred to me that I need a better plan to manage the filing and to stop procrastinating.

-6 Steps to Stop Procrastinating Now
+6 Simple Steps to Stop Procrastinating Now

 Define Your Task